dev-jam/opensesame-plugin-parallel_port_trigger/README.md

-OpenSesame Plug-in: Parallel Port Trigger
+OpenSesame Plug-in: Parallel Port Trigger (in Testing)
 ==========

 *An OpenSesame Plug-in for sending stimulus synchronization triggers through the parallel port to data acquisition systems.*